A Generative Model for Texture Synthesis based on Optimal Transport between Feature Distributions: Single Image GOTEX

-In~\eqref{eq:grad_W2}, notice that $\sum_{i=1}^nP_i^T$ corresponds to an uniform patch aggregation.
-To simplify, we consider periodic conditions for patch extraction, so that $\sum_{i=1}^nP_i^TP_i = p\Id$, where $p=s\times s$ denotes the number of pixels in the patches.
-Hence, from \eqref{eq:grad_W2} and considering a step size $\eta \frac{n}{p}$, $\eta>0$, the update of $u$ through gradient descent can be formulated as:
+Notice that $P_j$ is a linear operator whose adjoint operator $P_j^T$ maps a given patch $q$ to an image whose $j$-patch is $q$ and is zero elsewhere.
+Therefore $\sum_{i=1}^nP_i^T$ corresponds to a uniform patch aggregation.
+To simplify, we consider periodic conditions for patch extraction, so that $\sum_{i=1}^nP_i^TP_i = s^2\Id$, where $s^2$ denotes the number of pixels in the $s \times s$ patches.
+Hence, from \eqref{eq:grad_W2} and considering a step size $\eta \frac{n}{s^2}$, $\eta>0$, the update of $u$ through gradient descent writes